Teigen Allen: Return to Sydney FC, 2014–2016

 On 29 August 2014, Allen signed with Sydney FC returning to her original home club, with two others Kyah Simon, Servet Uzunlar where all three will once again line up for the two time premiers after departing the Western Sydney Wanderers.

 Melbourne City, 2016–2017

 In September 2016, Allen joined Melbourne City.
 Melbourne City FC have become the first W-League Champions to go back-to-back after defeating Perth Glory 2–0 in the 2017 W-League Grand Final:

 Vålerenga, 2017

 On 31 December 2016, Vålerenga signed Allen from Melbourne City.
 The sports director Egil Ødegaard said she will affect the Norwegian top-flight in 2017.

 Second return to Sydney FC, 2017–2018.

 Allen joined Sydney FC once again ahead of the 2017–18 season.

 Melbourne Victory, 2018–2020

 Teigen Allen signed with Melbourne Victory for the 2018–19 W-League season.
-Melbourne Victory is pleased to announce it has signed Teigen Allen for the 2018/19 Westfield W-League season.

-Capped 39 times for the Matildas, Allen brings a wealth of both international and W-League experience to Victory.

-The signing of the talented full-back completes Jeff Hopkins' squad for the upcoming season.

-"Teigen has worked really hard to earn a spot at Victory, her work ethic has been outstanding," Hopkins said.

-"She is really experienced for her age and you can never have too much quality at your disposal.
+Melbourne Victory coach Jeff Hopkins praised Allen's work ethic and experience beyond expected for her age in announcing Allen's hiring.